Gobindpreet9/portfolio-app-2.0/site_data/blog/open-source-deep-dive.md

 ### The Bridge: OSI and Bringing Open Source to Business
 By the late 1990s, open source had proven itself.
 But there was a problem: the term "free software" created confusion.
 People heard "free" and thought "no cost," missing the deeper meaning of freedom.
 This skepticism about quality, reliability, and support models kept enterprises away.

-In 1998, the [Open Source Initiative (OSI)](https://opensource.org/about) was founded to reframe the movement.
+In 1998, the [Open Source Initiative (OSI)](https://opensource.org/about) was founded by Eric S. Raymond and Bruce Perens to reframe the movement.
 Instead of fighting about freedom and morality, OSI focused on pragmatism: open source works because it produces better software, faster.
 This rebranding was crucial.
 It made open source palatable to business, transforming it from a fringe movement into a viable strategy for enterprises.
 Their mission: educate, advocate, and grow the open source community—and it worked.

-## Major Open Source Milestones
-### Early Pioneers
-- GNU/Linux
-- Apache HTTP Server

-### Browser Wars and the Open Web
+## Catching Fire: The Browser Wars and the Open Web

-- Netscape, Mozilla, Firefox
-- Rise of open web standards
+### Embrace, Extend and Extinguish
+In the 1990s, it was still early days for the internet.
+It was sparking a massive public interest which led to the development of Netscape's Navigator Browser, released in 1994.
+It quickly became the dominant way to navigate the nascent internet.
+Their IPO in 1995, largest at the time, signalled that this was a a real new technological wave worth paying attention to.
+In the 1998 antitrust case against Microsoft by the U.S. Department of Justice, we get a deep insight into Microsoft's strategy to handle competition like this.
+Initially they **embrace** exisiting standards - the license code of Mosaic, the ancestor of Navigator to get a jumpstart.
+Next they **extend** the standard open protocols using proprietary features causing incompaitibility and friction for competitors - some websites only work on Internet Explorer. **Extinguish** competition using established power - bundling, exclusive deals, pressuring partners, predatory pricing.

+In the end it was not a fair battle.
+In a final ditch effort, Netscape announced in 1998 that they would open source its browser code as they thought they could not compete with Microsoft with their own resources only.
+Up until this point, open source software was seen as businesses as counter-cultural non-commericial oddity.
+While the move was not able to save Netscape, it led to the birth of Mozilla Foundation and spurred a lot of global interest and investment in the open source model.

+The parting gift

 ### Enterprise Adoption
 - IBM embraces Linux
 - Microsoft's shift toward open source
+- Google's Android

 ### Modern Open Source Powerhouses
 - Google's Kubernetes